-Dalton's first notable external commitment to stewardship was to sign the Japan Stewardship Code in 2015, while we later joined the Korean Stewardship Code (2017), attainted membership of the UN Principles for Responsible Investment (2019), and currently participate in the Climate Action 100+ initiative (2020).
+Dalton's first notable external commitment to stewardship was to sign the Japan Stewardship Code in 2015, while we later joined the Korean Stewardship Code (2017), and attainted membership of the UN Principles for Responsible Investment (2019).

 Dalton decided at the end of 2019 to appoint a Chief Sustainability Officer (CSO).
 The CSO is tasked with formalising the approach to sustainable investment and overseeing its implementation and integration into the investment discipline and framework.